 There will be a final exam, but it will be valued only 10% of total score.
+The date of the final exam is already planned for April 4th (Thursday).

-Your final grade will be based on a combination of continuous evaluation (theory classes, seminars), the project and the final exam.
+To sum up, your final grade will be based on a combination of continuous evaluation (theory classes, seminars), the project and the final exam.
+All of these deliverables are weighted as follows: